Taissery-Suhaib/lex-chat-bot/README.md

 ![image](https://github.com/Taissery-Suhaib/lex-chat-bot/assets/134582331/ca6c7f1d-fa83-4d28-9986-e11da4c5078f)

-< MAKE THE NECESSARY CHANGES TO THE BELOW CODE AS NEEDED >
+< MAKE THE NECESSARY CHANGES TO THE LAAMBDA CODE AS NEEDED >
 ---- LIKE INTENT NAME AND THE LOGIC TO START AND STOP EC2---

 LAMBDA CODE :